 Rashi: The father would hand over his son to the priests who, then arranged two rows of fire and passed the son between them by his legs.
 1

-Targum Yonasan (in Vayikra 19:2): The father would hand over his son to be burnt in fire.
+Targum Yonasan (20:2): The father would hand over his child to be burned in fire.

 What makes sacrificing to Molech a Chilul Hashem?

-As the Pasuk intimates in Yechezkel, 23:37, 38 & 39 [Ramban]).
-It is also Metamei the Mikdash (as the Torah adds in 20:3), which refers either to the desecration of the sanctity of Yisrael, referred to in Vayikra 11:34 ("Metamei" is a term that the Torah uses when it speaks about major sins - See, for example, Amos, 2:7]), or to the desecration of the Beis-ha'Mikdash, when they sacrifice their children to Molech and then proceed to the Beis-ha'Mikdash to bring Korbanos (See Vayikra 19:31 & Yechezkel, 36:18 [Ramban]), or to the sanctity of Hashem, which is contained in his son (as it is contained in every Jew [See Ramban, DH 've'Al Derech ha'Emes]).
+As the Pasuk intimates in Yechezkel, 23:37, 38, 39 [Ramban]).
+It is also Metamei the Mikdash (as the Torah adds in 20:3), which refers either to the desecration of the sanctity of Yisrael, referred to below (11:34.
+"Metamei" is a term that the Torah uses when it speaks about major sins - See, for example, Amos, 2:7]), or to the desecration of the Beis-ha'Mikdash, when they sacrifice their children to Molech and then proceed to the Beis-ha'Mikdash to bring Korbanos (See 19:31, Yechezkel, 36:18 [Ramban]), or to the sanctity of Hashem, which is contained in his son (as it is contained in every Jew [See Ramban, DH 've'Al Derech ha'Emes]).

-Why does the Torah juxtapose the Parshah Molech to that of Arayos?
+Why does the Torah put Molech amidst the Arayos?

 Seforno: With the promise that Hashem made to Avraham (in Lech-L'cha) to be "his G-d and the G-d of his children after him", 1 the Torah taught the Parshah of Arayos, so that the children should be worthy for His Great Name to fall on them.
-It therefore follows with the Parshah of Molech, to make it clear that, not only will sacrificing one's son in order to render one's other children worthy of serving Hashem not succeed, but it is also a Chilul Hashem.
+It therefore follows with the Parshah of Molech, to make it clear that, sacrificing one's son in order to render one's other children worthy of serving Hashem - not only will it not succeed, but it is also a Chilul Hashem.